 Switzerland’s Jungfrau is an immense ski region encompassing three ski areas and four villages.
 The Swiss Alps of The Jungfrau, Monch and Eiger are arguably the most spectacular mountains in the world.
 We loved staying in Wengen, the car free village famed for hosting the World Cup each January.
 Ski all three regions from the family friendly sunny Grindelwald-Frist (home of the world’s longest sled run -15 kilometers), to Wengen’s long Lauberhorn ski race arena, to the highest summit – the Schilthorn Piz Gloria made famous by the James Bond 007 movie.

 Zermatt Switzerland is is best known for The Matterhorn, the most photographed mountain in the world at 14,693-feet, but Zeramtt is also an immense ski region for families – once everyone is skiing well.
 Zermatt offers the highest skiing in the Alps at 12,791-feet, with 54 ski lifts accessing 350 kilometers of prepared slopes.
-Trains, trams and gondolas bring you to beautiful scenery, great snow, charming chalets, you can even ski to Italy for lunch.
+Gravity defying trains, trams and gondolas bring you to beautiful scenery, great snow, charming chalets, you can even ski to Italy for lunch.
 Zermatt village is car-free but bustling with ski hotels, shops and Swiss restaurants.

 Val Gardena in the Italian Dolomites is historic, highly scenic, and heaven for skiers.
 The Italian Dolomites are vast, with 1,200 kilometers of skiing in 12 regions – much of which can be reached from Val Gardena’s famous ski slopes.
 Staying in the charming village of Ortisei in Val Gardena is perfect for an Italian family ski holiday.